ryan-hill/course-in-a-box/modules/vector data/_posts/2002-01-01-sp-library.md

 # [5,]  -124.054   44.652
 ```

 In the next section, we will learn how to read existing data (e.g., shapefiles) into R with the `rgdal` package.
+In addition, we will cover some basic manipulations of these data.